Developer’s guide to multi-agent patterns in ADK

 3. Parallel Fan‑Out / Gather Pattern (aka the octopus)

 Speed matters.
-If tasks don’t depend on each other, why run them one by one?
+If you have tasks that don’t depend on each other, why run them one by one?
 In this pattern, multiple agents execute tasks simultaneously to reduce latency or gain diverse perspectives.
 Their outputs are then aggregated by a final “synthesizer” agent.

-The ParallelAgent in ADK runs sub‑agents simultaneously.
-Although these agents operate in separate execution threads, they share the session state.
-To prevent race conditions, ensure each agent writes its data to a unique key.
+The ParallelAgent in ADK runs sub_agents concurrently.
+Although these agents operate in separate execution threads, they share the same session state, so be mindful of race conditions when writing to shared keys.

 # ADK Pseudocode